 Steam sterilizers utilize water, steam, and electricity to operate.
 These costs can add up fast over the course of 20 years.
 Just the water costs to operate the autoclave can amount to over $100,000.
 Each of these utilities can be minimized with water and energy saving features provided by the autoclave manufacturer.

 It is also important to point out the “indirect” utility consumption that is generated from the autoclave’s heat load to the room.
 When the sterilizer is powered up, the jacket is filled with steam, thus causing a heat-loss to the room, which results in increased demand on the HVAC system.
 An autoclave that can minimize not only the water and steam consumption, but also the HVAC load, is very compelling and could substantially reduce lifetime costs.

 Before you purchase any autoclave, you want to confirm that installing, starting up, and operating your unit will be as straightforward as possible.
 When you run into complications, you run the risk of unnecessary downtime that leads to increased cost and decreased productivity.

 Organizations should seek to purchase an autoclave from a manufacturer that can:

 c) Provide readily available, comprehensive training opportunities for facility personnel;

 Protect your facility’s total investment for the lifetime of your next autoclave.
 Know about parts procurement, preventative maintenance options, and overall ease of operation to lower lifetime ownership costs and increase your total ROI.

-Learn more about purchasing your next autoclave with Consolidated Sterilizer Systems’ newest eBook, 17 Questions to Ask Before Buying Your Next Autoclave.
-Or, contact our friendly service team—we’re always here to answer your questions!
+Learn more about autoclave maintenance with Consolidated Sterilizer Systems’ eBook, How to Properly Maintain Your Autoclave.
+If you have any questions, contact our friendly service team—we’re always here to answer your questions!